Aberystwyth railway station: Vale of Rheidol Railway

 From 2014, the Vale of Rheidol railway, with the help of an EU-funded grant, converted the old platform 1 of the Carmarthen branch to a reduced height.
-This now allows customers to board coaches from the level of the running board, as opposed to from ground level.
+This now allows passengers to board coaches from the level of the running board, as opposed to from ground level.
 The access is invaluable to passengers who have mobility issues.
 This does not allow wheelchairs to be wheeled onto coaches, but the company is working on a solution by adapting some existing rolling stock to this purpose.

 In 2011, a purpose-built railway works was built on the site of the old GWR coaling stage.
 This now allows the railway to carry out heavy maintenance and restorations on its stock.
 It also allows contract work to be undertaken.
 The works has an apprentice school.

-Today
+Layout

-As of December 2020, the station has a single mainline platform for trains to Machynlleth and beyond, with a loop that is used to reverse locomotive-hauled specials, including steam services and maintenance trains.
+As of December 2020, the station has a single main-line platform for trains to Machynlleth and beyond, with a loop that is used to reverse locomotive-hauled specials, including steam services and maintenance trains.